10 Worst Cities for Drunk Driving (2022) Report

 Fines are a deterrent, but they need to be enforced much better if things are to change.
 The biggest transformation, however, needs to occur at the grassroots level.

-Communities and schools need to spread the message that drinking and driving is something that should never be condoned.
+Communities and schools need to spread the message that drinking and driving should never be condoned.
 The more this message gets out to our youth, the more secure we will be.

 If you are going out drinking with your friends, have a designated driver, or better still, split a cab.
 Factor in the expense of fines, and you will realize that a cab definitely is cheaper than a DUI.